pyeventsourcing/esdbclient/README.md

 assert events[0].data == event1.data
 ```

-Read a limited number of recorded events backwards from the end.
+The example below shows how to read a limited number (one) of the recorded events
+in the database backwards from the end.
+This gives the last recorded event.

 ```python
 events = list(client.read_all_events(backwards=True, limit=1))